National Productivity Investment Fund Context

 All application forms and supplementary application materials must be sent to email@example.com

 The 3D3 co-ordinator at UWE Bristol will send your application to the relevant institution where it will be considered in detail by the staff who are potential supervisors.
-If your application is considered to be high quality and can be adequately supervised, you will be invited to interview on 10 or 11 July.
-All applicants must be available for interview on these dates.
+If your application is considered to be high quality and can be adequately supervised, you will be invited to interview in September.

 In addition to your application form, and at the same time, you will need to submit some additional documents and material.
 These include a CV (3 pages maximum), evidence of your English language qualifications (if you do not have a degree from a UK institution), a sample of critical writing (3000 words maximum), and evidence of your ability to undertake the practice-led research you are proposing (e.g. a DVD, portfolio, links to website, reviews, catalogue, etc.).
 You also must enclose an Equal Opportunities monitoring form (which you can download below).